What Is A Zero Clearance Fireplace? Wood Burning And Gas Fireplaces And Inserts

 | |

-One of the easiest ways to incorporate a new fireplace into your home is to go with a modern zero clearance fireplace.
+A modern zero-clearance fireplace is one of the easiest ways to incorporate a new fireplace into your home.

-Whether you’re renovating your home or have purchased a new one that is missing a fireplace, you have several options to choose from.
+Whether you’re renovating your home or have purchased a new one that is missing a fireplace, you have several options.

-A zero clearance fireplace is pre-manufactured and can be installed without much clearance between the unit and any timber framing.
-This means it can likely be installed into almost any wall or existing empty fireplace in your home.
+A pre-manufactured zero-clearance fireplace can be installed without much clearance between the unit and any timber framing.
+This means it can likely be installed into almost any wall or empty fireplace in your home.

 They’re relatively easy to install and even easier to use.